MattBillock/mattbillock.github.io/README.md

 Welcome to the home page of the Windy City Brass Society!

-# WEBSITE UNDER CONSTRUCTION - please see facebook for our latest news and wvents!
+# WEBSITE UNDER CONSTRUCTION - please see facebook for our latest news and events!

 # COMING SOON - A weekly youth band!